 Meta-synthesis is a relatively recent method for systematically examining qualitative research studies on a similar topic [21].
 Meta-ethnography is a specific type of meta-synthesis and primarily aims to combine, merge, and interpret data reported in the corpus of studies [21].
 The processes of meta-ethnography to conduct a meta-synthesis provides an appropriate approach for building, developing, and refining a conceptual framework on quality of life issues for people with RP, by producing higher-level abstractions and understandings, whilst retaining the richness and uniqueness of the original studies by using published verbatim quotes to guide analysis [18, 19].

 The authors engaged in an inductive, iterative process of review and discussion to reciprocally extract and synthesise first and second order themes.
 Articles were read, re-read and the details of each of the studies were recorded.
 Data extraction forms were used to record details of findings coded as first and second order constructs.
 First order themes represent the original study participants’ interpretations of their experience (i.e. the direct quotes from participants).
 Second order themes are the selected study authors’ interpretations of the participants’ accounts, that is to say, themes presented in the eligible papers.
-First and second order themes. were extracted from papers presented in a matrix and were then organized into higher level themes.
+All eligible papers contained first and second order themes.
+First and second order themes were extracted from all eligible papers included in the review, presented in a matrix, and were then organized into higher level themes.
 Synthesis was a cyclical process so that where new themes were identified, each paper was searched in turn for occurrence of the theme.
 This stage involved translating findings from the individual studies in the review to derive third-order themes, i.e. themes established as a result of the meta-synthesis (i.e., meta-themes).
 Lastly, we developed a new conceptual model based on our line of argument that seeks to synthesise and link the third-order constructs.

 Rigor